valtimo-platform/valtimo-documentation/release-notes/major9/09.26.0/valtimo-frontend-libraries.md

 The following bugs were fixed:

-* **Size of collection in Dossier list**
+* **Size of collection in case list**

-  In the Dossier list the total number of items on the page was shown instead of the actual number of Dossiers in the collection.
+  In the case list the total number of items on the page was shown instead of the actual number of cases in the collection.

 * **Bug2**